kubernetes/community/contributors/design-proposals/apps/deployment.md

    is same as hash of DeploymentSpec.PodTemplateSpec.
 If it exists already, then this is the RS that will be ramped up.
 If there is no such RS, then we create a new one using DeploymentSpec and then add a "pod-template-hash" label to it.
-The size of the new RS depends on the used DeploymentStrategyType
+The size of the new RS depends on the used DeploymentStrategyType.
 4. Scale up the new RS and scale down the olds ones as per the DeploymentStrategy.
    Raise events appropriately (both in case of failure or success).
 5. Go back to step 1 unless the new RS has been ramped up to desired replicas